rahulpoptani/Python-Playground/SOLID/3_Liskov_Substitution.md

 Subtypes must be substitutable for their base types without altering the correctness of the program.

+Subclass should not change the expected behaviour of parent class

 This means that if **class B** is a subclass of **class A**, then objects of **type A** should be replaceable with objects of **type B** without breaking the functionality.

 this principle is about making your subclasses behave like their base classes without breaking anyone’s expectations when they call the same methods.